 The Tower of Babel demonstrates an attempt to live independently of God and in direct defiance of God’s instructions.

 Read the Student Lesson as well as the Teacher's Guide.
-This may provide everything you need to teach the Youth Sabbath School lesson.
+This will provide everything you need to teach the Youth Sabbath School lesson.

 An icebreaker or something to get people focused as you begin.